Michael L. Chapman: Sheriff of Loudoun County

 Chapman has prioritized initiatives in the areas of service, technology, efficiency and professionalism in all of his campaigns for election.
 Some of his most notable initiatives have been providing Crisis Intervention Team (CIT) training for all sworn deputies and dispatchers, collaborating with mental health providers to open the Crisis Intervention Team Assessment Center (CITAC), expanding the Drug Abuse Resistance Education (D.A.R.E) program to include elementary and middle schools, establishing the a multi-disciplinary team to reduce opioid issues, instituting a Cold Case Initiative to revitalize investigation of unsolved crimes, and expanding education and outreach programs to include internet safety, prescription and synthetic drug awareness, and the dangers of vaping.

-In 2019, Chapman criticized Loudoun County Board of Supervisors Chairwoman Phyllis Randall's idea, presented in a media session shortly after her reelection, to form a county police department, which would require a countywide referendum, and relegate the Sheriff's Office to court and corrections duties.
+In 2019, Chapman criticized Loudoun County Board of Supervisors Chairwoman Phyllis Randall's proposal to form a county police department, which would require a countywide referendum, saying it would remove the ability of the voters to elect their top law enforcement official, and relegate the Sheriff's Office to court and corrections duties.
 In 2021, Chapman, in documents released by Fox News, refused the Loudoun County Public Schools superintendent Scott Ziegler's request for additional security at school board meetings, including undercover deputies and special operations personnel, saying the request was "extraordinary" and that Ziegler failed "to provide any justification for such a manpower intensive request."

+In 2021, 2022, and 2023, Chapman was voted by the community as "Loudoun's Favorite Public Servant" in a series of polling conducted by the Loudoun Now newspaper.
+Also in 2022 and 2023, Chapman was voted by the community as "Best Public Servant" in a series of polling conducted by the Loudoun Times-Mirror newspaper.

+In 2023, Chapman was named "Sheriff of the Year" and presented with the Ferris E. Lucas Award by the National Sheriffs' Association.